North Central Service

 The CN assumed ownership of this route on September 7, 2001, when it absorbed the Wisconsin Central Railroad ("WC").
 The WC operated on this route after it was purchased from the Soo Line Railroad in April 1987.
 Metra provides its own crews for this service (like with most routes) and operates under a trackage rights agreement with the CN.

 Service began August 19, 1996.
 As of 2023, this is the only new commuter line in the Metra system since its formation.
 Prior to the start of NCS, the last passenger service on this route ended in January 1965, when the Soo Line discontinued the overnight Chicago-Duluth Laker.

 The North Central Service serves O'Hare International Airport, but with a limited number of trains.
 O'Hare has much more frequent service from the CTA Blue Line.

-As of December 12, 2022, Metra operates 14 trains (seven in each direction) on the line on weekdays, with all trains running the full length of the route from Antioch to Union Station.
+As of February 15, 2024, Metra operates 14 trains (seven in each direction) on the line on weekdays, with all trains running the full length of the route from Antioch to Union Station.
+One inbound train and one outbound train run express between Western Avenue and Wheeling.

 Like the Heritage Corridor and SouthWest Service, the North Central Service is fully ADA-accessible.

 No tickets are sold at any North Central Service stations outside Chicago.
 Passengers must purchase tickets either on the train or with Ventra.